 Cost and Installation Options

-Vinyl wrapping wheels also gives a speedy and easy method of paint replacement.
+Vinyl wrapping wheels also gives a speedy and easy replacement.
 Unlike paint that takes so long to dry, vinyl wrapped wheels can be driven as soon as the day they are installed, and thus it’s the best solution for quick customizing.

 One of the best things about vinyl wraps is that they are removable.
 If you ever find the need to switch up the appearance of your wheels or revert back to factory appearance, it is simple enough to do without damaging the rim.